Interdisciplinary seminar series

 - Propose and receive constructive feedback

-- Describe current research in other disciplines
+- Describe current research topics in other disciplines

-- Discuss the potential for interdisciplinary collaboration
+- Discuss the interdisciplinary nature of research and advantages of interdisciplinary collaboration

 In the programs